Siarl/sd-project-2020-VU/docs/assignment2.md

 have a composition relationship anymore, but rather a binary association, as a game state has commands, and commands change the game state, so they both reliant on each other equally.
 This made more sense for the structure of the game and also made more logical sense.

+You can find the first version of our class diagram below:

 ![](images/ClassDiagramV1.png)

 The **Player** class contains all of the information about the user, and therefore, the player of the game.
 It contains a *playerStats* object, which sets